skrysmanski/devlog/content/articles/dotnet/idisposable-and-co.md

 ```

 = The Root of all Evil =
 In C#, all classes are managed by the garbage collector.
 However, some things just can't be expressed in pure managed code.
-In these cases you'll need to store //unmanaged// data in a managed class.
+In these cases you'll need to store *unmanaged* data in a managed class.
 Examples are file handles, sockets, or objects created by unmanaged functions/frameworks.

 So, here's an example of a C# class containing unmanaged data: